Elodea canadensis (Canadian pondweed)

 Notes on Natural EnemiesTop of page

-The snails Lymnea peregra and Bithynia spp. are natural herbivores of E. canadensis.
-Populations of these species can expand enormously if not controlled by natural predators and under such circumstances snails can serve as a biological control agent.
-However, Pieczynska (2003) studied the damage inflicted on a population of E. canadensis by the snail L. stagnalis and concluded that although the snail caused a substantial reduction in biomass and severe damage to E. Canadensis, the plant fragments remaining after grazing showed a high capacity to regenerate new plants.
+The snails Lymnaea peregra [Radix peregra] and Bithynia spp. are natural herbivores of E. canadensis.
+Populations of this species can expand enormously if not controlled by natural predators and under such circumstances snails can serve as a biological control agent.
+However, Pieczynska (2003) studied the damage inflicted on a population of E. canadensis by the snail Lymnaea stagnalis and concluded that although the snail caused a substantial reduction in biomass and severe damage to E. canadensis, the plant fragments remaining after grazing showed a high capacity to regenerate new plants.
+Hygraula nitens is a New Zealand native moth with aquatic larvae that feed on submerged aquatic plants.
+Some experimental mesocosm studies showed larvae had a major effect on E. canadensis along with other non-native macrophytes as Hydrilla verticillata, Ceratophyllum demersum, Lagarosiphon major and Egeria densa (Redekop et al., 2018).

 Means of Movement and DispersalTop of page

-Pieces of fragment may become attached to water animals, mammals, fish or birds and transferred locally.
+Pieces of fragment may become attached to aquatic animals, mammals, fish or birds (Josefsson, 2011) and be transferred locally.

-E. canadensis was intentionally introduced into countries outside of its native range as an ornamental aquarium species.
+Elodea canadensis was intentionally introduced into countries outside of its native range as an ornamental aquarium species via the trade in live aquarium plants, legal or otherwise (Bowmer et al., 1995) and via its disposal in nearby waterways.

 Pathway CausesTop of page